Los Angeles Probate Attorney

 • Mistaken intent.
 A will may be invalidated if a petitioner presents clear and convincing evidence that the document misstates the intent of the person making the will at the time the will was drafted.

 • Technical mistakes.
-California law mandates that a will or trust document be properly signed and witnessed to be valid.
+Los Angeles law mandates that a will or trust document be properly signed and witnessed to be valid.
 If a petitioner proves technical mistakes, it is up to a proponent of the will to establish by clear and convincing evidence that the deceased had intended the document to serve as his or her will.

 • Breach of fiduciary responsibility / abusive fiduciary.
-California law imposes strict guidelines on the responsibilities and permissible actions of an estate’s executors, trustees, and conservators.
+Los Angeles law imposes strict guidelines on the responsibilities and permissible actions of an estate’s executors, trustees, and conservators.
 These laws can be used to stop a fiduciary who is stealing from the estate, improperly distributing assets, or failing to properly account for the status of the estate.

 Legally Reviewed By